 - Being flexible and showing myself compassion helps me be kind to myself.

-- I choose to love myself during difficult times.
+- During difficult times, I choose to love myself.

 - I choose to see through compassionate eyes.

-- I choose to see things positively and with grace.
+- I can see things positively and with grace.

-- I give myself compassion for inner healing.
+- For inner healing, I give myself compassion.

 - I am being flexible and kind to myself.